Syoda/Syoda/README.md

 ## User Stories

-- [ ] Users can setup their search preferences (distance, cuisine, etc)
+- [ ] Users can see a list of restaurants close by.
-- [ ] Users can swipe right to like a restaurant
+- [ ] Users can swipe right to like a restaurant.
-- [ ] Users can swipe left to dislike restaurant
+- [ ] Users can swipe left to dislike restaurant.
-- [ ] Users can tap on restaurant to get more information
+- [ ] Users can tap on restaurant to get more information.

 ## Optional Features
-- [ ] Users can go to restaurants menu, website and other info from profile
+- [ ] Users can go to restaurants menu, website and other info from profile.
-- [ ] Users can receive food suggestions based on previous likes and dislikes
+- [ ] Users can receive food suggestions based on previous likes and dislikes.

 ## Wireframes
 ![alt text](Wireframes/Home.png "Home")